 Vertex Matching Engine allows you to perform vector similarity search so that you can perform efficient, accurate searches on large amounts of data.
 ML models transform data inputs, such as text and images, into embeddings that represent high-dimensional vectors.
-Matching Engine lets you query your data for both exact matches and semantically similar matches — embeddings in your data that are similar to the one you query.
+You can bring your own pre-trained embeddings or use built-in models to train a custom embedding without the need to write training code.
+Vertex Matching Engine offers the Two-Tower built-in algorithm, a Google-developed, supervised approach to match pairs of relevant items (such as user profiles, search queries, text documents, or images).
+With a trained embedding, Matching Engine lets you query your data for both exact matches and semantically similar matches — embeddings in your data that are similar to the one you query.
 Given a vector, in a matter of milliseconds, Matching Engine helps you find the most similar vectors from a large corpus of vectors.

 Vector similarity search solutions are also known as k-Nearest Neighbor (kNN), Approximate Nearest Neighbor (ANN), and Embedding Vector Matching.
 Matching Engine uses a new type of vector quantization developed by Google Research: Accelerating Large-Scale Inference with Anisotropic Vector Quantization.
 Learn more about how this works by reading this blog post about ScANN (Scalable Nearest Neighbors)